xebialabs/overthere/README.md

 #### Kerberos authentication fails with the message `Server not found in Kerberos database (7)`

-The service principal name for the target machine has not been added to Active Directory.
-Did you add the SPN as described in [the section on Kerberos setup for target machines](#cifs_host_setup_spn)?
+The service principal name for the remote host has not been added to Active Directory.
+Did you add the SPN as described in [the section on Kerberos setup for remote hosts](#cifs_host_setup_spn)?

 #### Kerberos authentication fails with the message `Pre-authentication information was invalid (24)` or `Identifier doesn't match expected value (906)`